apigee/apigee-access/README.md

 a way to access Apigee-specific functionality.
 You can use this module to:

 * Access and modify "flow variables" within the Apigee message context.
-* Using the built-in distributed cache.
+* Use the built-in distributed cache.

 Use this module when you deploy a Node.js program to Apigee Edge to access Apigee-specific functionality.
 You can use it to build an application that is optimized for Apigee Edge, or it may be used